-However, it is not always clear when an illness can be definitively traced to asbestos exposure.
+However, it is not always clear when a claimant’s illness can be definitively traced to asbestos exposure.

-As a result, it is best to consult with an experienced Las Vegas asbestos lawyer before concluding that your claim is time-barred.
+As a result, it is best to consult with an experienced Las Vegas asbestos lawyer before concluding that your legal action is time-barred.5

-In addition to compensation for medical bills, long-term care, lost wages and lost earnings capacity, you may be entitled to recover for:
+In addition to mesothelioma compensation for medical expenses, long-term care, lost wages, and lost earning capacity, your injury case may entitle you to recover for: